alfred-abraham/phishing_detection_capstone/README.md

   <img src="visuals/Best_Results_Third_Dataset.png" width="1500"/>
 </p>

-All models exceed 80%, with Random Forest being the only model that achieves results approximating the baseline
+All models exceed 80%, with Random Forest being the only model that achieves results approximating the baseline.